maxaudron/vapor-manager/README.md

 # Vapor Manager

-A Small Tool for Assetto Corsa Competizione that shows basic lap telemetry and adjusts Setups
+A Small Tool for Assetto Corsa Competizione that shows basic lap telemetry and adjusts tyre pressure in setups

 [TOC]